-Beer and trains go together (except in the engineer’s cabin).
-The vaults under St. Pancras Rail station sized famously to hold the dimensions of beer barrels shipped down from Burton.
+Beer and trains go together – except in the engineer’s cabin.
+The vaults under St. Pancras Rail station London were sized famously to accommodate the dimensions of beer barrels shipped down from Burton on Trent.

 Anheuser-Busch using the rails to ship afar its pasteurized Budweiser, helping to establish a national market.